-Nanostructures and nanostructured materials can be exploited succesfully in biosensors, mainly due to the high specific surface but also due to other specific functionalities induced by the low dimensionality.
+- Fabrication of materials suited for applications in optics, optoelectronics and photonics for devices which include diodes and transistors for light emitting applications, glasses or modular composition fibers for photonic applications. - Fabrication of biosensors and biomedical devices based on nanostructures or on devices containing nanostructures as building blocks.
+Nanostructures and nanostructured materials can be exploited successfully in biosensors, mainly due to the high specific surface but also due to other specific functionalities induced by the low dimensionality.
 Electrochemical sensors are developed based on nanostructured materials and are functionalized with different types of biomolecules in such a way in which both the desired sensitivity and selectivity are obtained.
-In this context, different types of substrates and configurations of functionalization are investigated with the goal of optimizing devices' performances.
-Novel applications are taken into account including wearable sensors for physiologic parameters monitoring.
+In this context different types of substrates and configurations of functionalization are investigated with the goal of optimizing devices' performances.
+Novel applications are considered including wearable sensors for physiologic parameters monitoring.

-- Submicrometer fibres; biomimetic devices based on microfiber web electrodes.
-In our group, methods of fabricating polymer submicrometric fibers were developed, namely: electrospinning and forcespinning.
-By further functionalization, transparent and flexible electrodes based on metal covered polymer fiber webs are obtained.
+- Sub micrometer fibers: biomimetic devices based on microfiber web electrodes.
+In our group methods of fabricating polymer submicrometric fibers were developed namely electrospinning and centrifugal spinning.
+By further functionalization transparent and flexible electrodes based on metal covered polymer fiber webs are obtained.
 These electrodes can be applied on a wide range of substrates including here materials such as textiles and paper and can become the functional element of devices such as biosensors or for applications such as artificial muscles.
-Functionality can be increased by covering with electroactive polimers, leading to devices with highly superior performances when compared to classic architectures. - Biocompatible materials represent another research direction of the group, several approaches being developed, including both biopolimeric fibers (collagen or celulose), natural membranes (egg shell membrane) or nanostructured materials such as hydroxiapatite.
-Further functionalization includes covering with different compounds or nanostructures or doping and leads to multiple fields of applications, the main one being that of medical devices.
+Functionality can be increased by covering with electroactive polymers, leading to devices with highly superior performances when compared to classic architectures. - Biocompatible materials represent another research direction of the group, being developed several approaches, including both biopolymeric fibers (collagen or cellulose), natural membranes (eggshell membrane) or nanostructured materials such as hydroxyapatite.
+Further functionalization includes covering with different compounds or nanostructures or doping and leads to multiple fields of applications the main one being that of medical devices.

 The research directions presented in the group are mostly interconnected for developing devices with direct applications.
-Equipment for fabricating fibers by means of electrospinning and forcespinning were designed and developed in the group with the support of the engineers from the application department.
+Equipment for fabricating fibers by means of electrospinning and centrifugal spinning were designed and developed in the group with the support of the engineers from the application department.